ctm/mb2-doc/src/craft-poker-co/craftpoker.md

 [^1]: This requires rewording, because one could make a good argument that closed source itself is a dark pattern.
 Similarly, the artificial scarcity of low user-ids could be seen as a dark pattern rather than simply a way to reward early adopters.
-Finally&mdash;and it's a stretch&mdash;one could view the scoring systems as having a FOMO (Fear Of Missing Out) side-effect.